CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Introduction

-\item \textbf{Dynamic Softassign}: we propose a dynamic softassign for large graph matching problems by three improvements: a) demonstrating the sensitivity of softassign to nodes' number $n$ and proposing a solution by adjusting the only algorithm's parameter based on $n$; b) normalizing the magnitude of the input matrix to ensure the stability of the algorithm; c) alleviating the risk of overflow.
-Compared with alternating projection used in \cite{lu2016fast}, it has a lower computational cost per iteration and enjoys better convergence results when the magnitude of the input matrix is high.
-This powerful constraining operator yields a softassign constrained gradient method (SCG) for large graph matching problems.
-Various experiments show that SCG is at least three times faster than other constrained gradient methods and enjoys better accuracy.
+\item \textbf{Scalable Softassign}: we propose a scalable softassign method as a constraining operator for large graph matching problems with four key improvements: a) demonstrating the sensitivity of softassign to nodes' number $n$ and providing a solution by tuning a parameter; b) normalizing the magnitude of the input matrix to ensure the stability of the algorithm; c) mitigating the risk of overflow by the log-sum-exp technique; d) employing a vectorized iteration to double the efficiency.
+Compared with another SOTA constraining operator \cite{lu2016fast}, scalable softassign exhibits superior convergence properties.

-\item \textbf{Step size parameter tuning}: we propose an adaptive step size parameter for the constrained gradient method based on Koopmans-Beckmann's problem.
-It guarantees the convergence of algorithms and enhances these algorithms in efficiency and robustness.
-Compared with the existing strategy in \cite{leordeanu2009integer}, the computational cost is reduced from $O(n^4)$ to $O(n^3)$ in each iteration. \item \textbf{Robustness analysis:} We prove that algorithms based on the constrained gradient method are invariant to a scaling change and offset on the adjacency matrix and feature matrix of graphs.
-Such invariant properties allow these graph matching algorithms to be robust to scaling and uniform changes or noises in real-world problems. \end{enumerate}
+\item \textbf{Step size parameter tuning}: we propose an adaptive step size parameter for the constrained gradient algorithms solving the KB-QAP.
+It guarantees the convergence of algorithms and enhances their efficiency and robustness.
+Compared with the existing strategy in \cite{leordeanu2009integer}, the computational cost is reduced from $O(n^4)$ to $O(n^3)$ in each iteration.
+Further, we simplify the computation of the optimal step size parameter, thereby enhancing the efficiency of constrained gradient algorithms in addressing both the Lawler QAP and the KB-QAP.

+\item \textbf{Maching algorithm:} Scalable Softassign yields a constrained-softassign gradient optimization (CSGO) for large graph matching problems.
+A proposed warm-start strategy further enhances the speed.
+In addition, we prove that CSGO is invariant to a scaling and shifting change on the affinity matrix and feature matrix of the matching graphs (other constrained gradient algorithms also enjoy this property).
+CSGO outperforms other constrained gradient methods in terms of both accuracy and speed by an order of magnitude.